CAcertOrg/cacert-infradocs/docs/systems/webstatic.rst

 Connected Systems
 -----------------

-* :doc:`jenkins` for publishing infrastructure documentation to infradocs.cacert.org
+* :doc:`jenkins` for publishing code documentation to codedocs.cacert.org and
+  infrastructure documentation to infradocs.cacert.org
 * :doc:`monitor`
 * :doc:`web` as reverse proxy for hostnames funding.cacert.org and
   infradocs.cacert.org